-- 1. Men are more likely to work in senior positions than women, a trend that has increased into $2018\,$ - 2.
-A far higher proportion of our women work in part time roles.
-While this bears no impact on women's hourly basic pay, this does impact other elements in the pay package - 3.
-2018 saw a large number of women taking salary sacrifice benefits in comparison to men, and to 2017 numbers.
-Although this increases the pay gap, it is a positive step towards the company being more family friendly, with childcare vouchers and annual leave being the chosen benefits.
+- Men are more likely to work in senior positions than women, a trend that has continues into 2019 - A far higher proportion of our women (26%) work in part time roles compared to men (2%).
+While this bears no impact on women's hourly basic pay, this does impact other elements in the pay package - 2019 saw a large number of women (37%) taking salary sacrifice benefits in comparison to men (20%).
+Although this increases the pay gap, it is a positive step towards the company being more family friendly, with childcare vouchers and annual leave being the chosen benefits. - 4.
+Our Bonus Gap is intensified by a small number of exceptional bonus payments which have a significant effect on the mean.
+Without these payments the mean bonus pay gap is 51%.